tomnewson/yt-dlp-wrapper/README.md

 For development: See build instructions below.

 ## Description
-`yt-dlp-wrapper` is a small Windows and Apple Silicon macOS GUI for downloading videos from websites.
+A small Windows and Apple Silicon macOS app for downloading videos from websites.
 It uses yt-dlp and ffmpeg to produce editor-friendly files from their URL:

 - Video: MP4 with H.264 video and AAC audio
 - Audio only: M4A with AAC audio